vintium/mediawiki/README.md

 # mediawiki
+## !!INCOMPLETE!!
 Python wrapper for the MediaWiki Action API.